 - Only Full HD resolution

-- Smartphone required for setup and configuration
+- Smartphone required for configuration

 - Full HD dashboard camera